[2.] Charles Sanders Peirce.

 There is also the following:

 · Peirce scholars disagree about which of his writings are the most important for understanding his thought.

-· Peirce wrote a tremendous amount of philosophical material, much of which was published in his lifetime, but the majority of which was not… and still has not been.
+· Peirce wrote a tremendous amount of philosophical material, some of which was published in his lifetime, but the majority of which was not and still hasn’t been.

 Our first reading from Peirce is his 1868 article “Some Consequences of Four Incapacities.”